 I’d been working on this shoot since May, when I first wrote the script.
-Feeling like I wanted to graduate from writing scripts for myself as “exercises,” I decided to write something I could actually shoot.
+While my professional commitment is to publishing and the general spread of knowledge, I still love writing and wanted to graduate from writing scripts solely as exercises.
+So I decided to write something I could actually shoot.
 On June 2, I met with my first actor, a co-worker of mine with a theater degree, for whom I had written the lead role.
 On June 19, I had what I considered to be the “Go/No Go” meeting: I called my father-in-law and asked if I could borrow his camera for the production.
 He said yes.
 So, with one actor and a camera — and with my wife lined up as producer and production designer — it was time to get going.

 With Franny in charge of props, set dressing, and wardrobe, I was freed up to work through July and August on securing the rest of the talent (two more actors), scouting and securing locations, rehearsing, and learning how to shoot video well.
 In theory, this was plenty of time to prepare.

 The story was relatively simple, but it did involve three locations: an interior apartment, a track, and hiking/biking trails.
 Finding the apartment was tricky because even a modest production like this requires several people, plenty of equipment, and lots and lots of food.
 Who could we put out of their home for a day or two?
 Thankfully, another coworker of mine came through.
 She has a wonderful apartment with great natural light, and was planning to be out of town Labor Day weekend.
 She generously allowed us to use it for a day.